stanley-1/tp/docs/UserGuide.md

 </div>

 <div markdown="block" class="alert alert-success">
-**:heavy_check_mark: Example:** `list` followed by `remark 2 r/Doesn’t like vegetables`
+**:heavy_check_mark: Example:** `list` followed by `remark 1 r/Doesn’t like vegetables`

-Adds the remark “Doesn’t like vegetables” to Charlie Decker’s listing in the app.
+Adds the remark “Doesn’t like vegetables” to Alex Yeoh’s listing in the app.
 </div>

 <div markdown="block" class="alert alert-success">
 **:heavy_check_mark: Example:** `find Annie` followed by `remark 1 r/Loves peas r/Allergic to prawns r/Hates carrots`

-Only the remark “Hates carrots” is added to Annie Baker’s listing in the app.
+Only the remark “Hates carrots” is added to Annie Wan’s listing in the app.
 </div>

 <br>